AFL finals series: Inception

 The Victorian Football League was established at the end of 1896 by eight clubs which seceded from the Victorian Football Association, which had previously been the peak competition and administrative body for football in Victoria.
 As part of its arrangements, the league introduced a system of finals in its inaugural season, to be contested after the home-and-away matches by the top four teams.
 The new system meant that the premiership could not be decided until the final match had been played, generating greater public interest at the end of the season; by comparison, the VFA system awarded the premiership to the team with the best win–loss record across the season, with the provision for a single playoff match only if two teams were tied for first place.
 Additionally, it was arranged that the gate from finals matches be shared amongst all teams, guaranteeing a better dividend to the league's weaker clubs.

 Systems

-The VFL/AFL has used a total of twelve different finals tournament systems in its history:
+The VFL/AFL has used a total of twelve different finals tournament systems in its history.
+This number is set to grow to thirteen after the 2026 season: